rackerlabs/support-how-to/content/cloud-sites/update-an-existing-ssl-certificate.md

 to wait for propagation as you would when installing a new SSL Certificate.

-### What To Watch For

--   Rackspace Cloud Sites does not support wildcard certificates - such as **\*.domain.com** or **\*.example.com**. - or self-signed certificates.
--   Rackspace Cloud Sites does not support Extended Validation certificates (EV).
--   Removing the SSL certificate from your site will change its IP address, which can require a DNS change.
+**NOTE**: Removing the SSL certificate from your site will change its IP address, which can require a DNS change.